 Land & Water Acknowledgement

-I am honored to live and work in Bellingham, WA and I acknowledge that the Lummi Nation and Nooksack Tribe are the original inhabitants of this land and the water around it.
-I recognize that I am here, along with other nonindigenous people, as a result of colonization.
-The practices in mediation, connection, learning and teaching, engagement with the land and my holistic approach is directly from the indigenous peoples in this country and around the world.
+I am fortunate to now live and work in what is colonially known as Bellingham, WA.
+Where the Lummi Nation and Nooksack Tribe are the original inhabitants of this land and the water around it.
+I recognize that I am here, along with other non native people, as a result of normalized colonization and genocide.
+The practices in mediation, connection, relationship building, and engagement with the land, which informs my holistic approach, is directly from the indigenous peoples in this country and around the world.
 It is important to deconstruct colonization, white supremacy and oppression of all types.
-Mindfulness, awareness, expression and embodiment stemming from ancient practices are critical steps in the journey.
-I am grateful to learn from my native neighbors.
+One way to do this is by embracing mindfulness, authentic expression and embodiment.
+I am grateful to learn from my BIPOC neighbors.
+I continuously try to unlearn biases, take accountability when I cause harm with the goal of fumbling towards a more decolonized way of being.

 You can read about the Lummi Nation & Nooksack Tribe joint efforts in protecting water rights in the basin.
 See how you can support these efforts and learn more: